 A Nationally Coordinated Criminal History Check is commonly used for employment, licensing, registration, volunteering and positions of trust.

-The check is delivered through the National Police Checking Service, which is operated by the Australian Criminal Intelligence Commission in partnership with Australian police agencies.
+The check is delivered through the ACIC service, which is operated by the Australian Criminal Intelligence Commission in partnership with Australian police agencies.

 Employers can direct candidates to an ACIC-accredited body or arrange a business screening workflow through an accredited provider.